cardano-scaling/alba/docs/intro.md

         - ALBA provides a non-interactive proof of knowledge in the random oracle model (_NIROPK_), where the verifier can extract knowledge directly from observing queries.
     - Decentralized Model:
         - ALBA is also adapted for decentralized, multi-prover settings, where several entities hold parts of $S_p$ and communicate over a network to jointly prove possession of evidence, achieving efficiency in both communication and computation.
-- **Applications**
-    - ALBA has practical applications in large-scale decentralized signatures and in enhancing universal composability in general-purpose succinct proof systems (such as *SNARK*s).
-    - These applications are particularly relevant for cryptographic protocols in distributed systems, where rapid verification of large data sets is essential.